 Garlic has both antibacterial and antiviral properties and can be used to fight against skin infections.

-Mix few crushed cloves with few drops of water and placed on infected wounds or skin as an herbal treatment.
+Mix few crushed cloves with few drops of water and placed on infected wounds or skin as a herbal treatment.

-Apart from it anti-bacterial and anti-viral properties, it also help control fungal, yeast and worm infections.
+Apart from it anti-bacterial and anti-viral properties, it also helps control fungal, yeast and worm infections.